-- A list of businesses (employers) for the GLBR travel demand model area was developed from a "master" list of business data purchased from two database sources; Claritas (a Nielson Company) and Hoovers (a Dunn-Bradstreet Company). - The data from each of these two sources includes general business information, industry type, geographic location, and employee count. - The Final Business List and Employee Counts were developed from a combination of these two data sources, as well as historical data from previous LRPs;
+- A list of businesses (employers) for the GLBR travel demand model area was developed from external employment database sources purchased by MDOT. - The data from each of these two sources includes general business information, industry type, geographic location, and employee count. - The Final Business List and Employee Counts were developed from a combination of two external data sources, as well as historical data from previous LRPs;

-- The Nielson / Claritas Business-Facts Database was used as the primary source of business data, and the Hoovers Database was used for supplemental information. - Each of the databases (independently) underwent several quality checks for: duplicate records (based on business ID, name, and address); whether a business was still in existence; accurate employee count; accurate geographical location. - Additional sources of business information were used in the quality control process; MI LARA (DLEG), Manta, Cortera, MacRae's Blue Book, and Google Maps, among others. - All school district employee counts (and enrollment figures) were checked with information available through the MI Center for Educational Performance & Information (CEPI). - The Claritas and Hoovers "cleaned" business lists were then combined and quality checked for duplicate records (based on business ID, name, and address, etc.). - This was the business list presented to the MPO & local agencies for further review.
-Any amendments were incorporated into the final business list. - The businesses were sorted into retail, service, and other Categories by North American Industry Classification System (NAICS) code. - Finally, the employee count for each category in each TAZ was developed by aggregating the businesses located within each TAZ using GIS software.
+- o MDOT compiled various database sources to present one primary source of business data and supplemental information. - Each of the databases (independently) underwent several quality checks for: duplicate records (based on business ID, name, and address); whether a business was still in existence; accurate employee count; accurate geographical location. - o Additional sources of business information were used in the quality control process. - All school district employee counts (and enrollment figures) were checked with information available through the MI Center for Educational Performance & Information (CEPI). - The "cleaned" business lists were then combined and quality checked for duplicate records (based on business ID, name, and address, etc.). - O This was the business list presented to the MPO & local agencies for further review.
+Any amendments were incorporated into the final business list. - The businesses were sorted into retail, service, and other Categories by North American Industry Classification System (NAICS) code. - o Finally, the employee count for each category in each TAZ was developed by aggregating the businesses located within each TAZ using GIS software.